decred/dcrdocs/docs/privacy/general-privacy.md

 functionality, and is available as a hidden service on Tor using the URL
 <http://dcrdata2opeenddl.onion>.

-It's also important to note, that different wallets might use different [address types](https://devdocs.decred.org/developer-guides/addresses/).
+It's also important to note that different wallets might use different [address types](https://devdocs.decred.org/developer-guides/addresses/).
 This can also give a hint about your identity, which combined with other signals could reveal your identity.